 The Local Authority having passed a resolution may refuse to register a premises or may attach such conditions as they feel appropriate.

 The Council may charge such fees as they think reasonable for the registering of premises to receive deliveries before 9.00 a.m.

 Brent Council's responsibilities

 Brent Council passed a resolution designating its area as a loading control area and will keep a register of all premises that are registered to take deliveries before 9.00 a.m. and any conditions that may be attached to that registration.

 The Council will also keep a register of all persons keeping the Jewish Sabbath where such a registration is made to keep a large shop open on a Sunday.

-Health Safety and Licensing Inspectors are required to, and will, undertake Sunday duties to ensure premises comply with the legislation.
+Licensing Inspectors are required to, and will, undertake Sunday duties to ensure premises comply with the legislation.

 The Sunday Trading Act 1994 contains provisions for the protection of staff.
 These provisions are not enforced by the Local Authority but are the jurisdiction of an Industrial Tribunal with the exception of the original provisions of the Shops Act 1950 relating to time off in respect of Sunday working.
 These will be checked during inspections.